nikhilg-20/Unsupervised-Learning-on-Airbnb-NYC-Listings/README.md

 # NYC Airbnb Data: An Unsupervised Learning Approach

 This project explores hidden patterns in New York City Airbnb listings using unsupervised learning techniques.
-The aim is to uncover distinct groups of listings based on pricing, availability, and review behaviors—without using any predefined labels.
+The aim is to uncover distinct groups of listings based on pricing, availability, and review behaviors without using any predefined labels.

 We applied key methods such as Principal Component Analysis (PCA), matrix completion, K-Means clustering, and hierarchical clustering to analyze and interpret real-world data from Inside Airbnb.